Graduate Student Support Competition (GSSC) Frequently Asked Questions

 Fellowships: Programs may request either funding for fellowships or a dollar allotment for student support.
 Fellowship allotments may only be used to pay for fellowships.
 Fellowships come in different durations: summer term, one semester, academic year (9 months), annual (12 months), or two year (one academic year prior to attaining dissertator status, one academic year after attaining dissertator status).
 Fellowship allotments pay for: a monthly stipend at the Graduate School fellowship rate, fringe benefits, tuition, and segregated fees.
 Fellowship allotments should not be used to pay other fees (e.g. international fees and office document fees.
 Programs are responsible for administering any fellowships allotted by the GSSC other than the second year of a 2-year fellowship.
 As fellowships pay for students’ tuition and segregated fees, fellowships for dissertators have a lower financial value than fellowships for non-dissertators.
 Dissertator fellowships should not be added to payroll until the student attains dissertator status.
 Overspending the GSSC fellowship funds may result in the deduction of their fellowship funds for the following year.

 Student Support Dollar Allotment: Programs may request either a dollar allotment for student support or funding for fellowships.
-Dollar allotments may be used for: prospective student recruitment, lab rotation stipends, student travel for research or conferences, fellowships at Graduate School fellowship rate, enhancement of RA stipends for incoming students (WARF funds for student support cannot be used to enhance TA or PA stipends), welcome checks, and/or application fees.
+Dollar allotments may be used for: prospective student recruitment, lab rotation stipends, student travel for research, student participation in conferences or professional development activities, fellowships at Graduate School fellowship rate, enhancement of RA stipends for incoming students (WARF funds for student support cannot be used to enhance TA or PA stipends), welcome checks, and/or application fees.